 This program is funded in-part by the National Science Foundation, and we aim to improve student retention in the STEM fields by providing high-quality research experiences for undergraduate students.
-The focus of this program is to broaden diversity in the sciences, particularly by increasing the number of women, underrepresented minorities, and persons with disabilities in research.
+The focus of this program is to broaden diversity in the sciences, particularly by increasing the participation of groups underrepresented in science in its activities, such as women, minorities, persons with disabilities, veterans, and others.
 The summer internship program entails students completing an entire research project, working full-time (40 hrs/week) for 10 weeks from mid-June to mid-August.
 If your project is selected for funding and you become a mentor, you will have a budget for field and lab supplies to use.
 The time commitment associated with this program is somewhat substantial, especially given the nature of the program.
 However, based on past accounts, this experience is very rewarding and can help mentors develop very important mentoring and collaboration skills.

 Summary of Mentor Expectations